SweeeeetT/Eris/README.md

 - If your code uses the API to change the contents of a server (i.e. posting a message, deleting a message, replying to a message, etc.) you will need to allow time for that change to be posted based on your machine and internet speed, before you continue to try to interact with the web client.

 ## Roadmap:
+- Support private channels
+- Support DM automation
-- Going forward, I will be extending similar functionality to work with Slack.
+- Extend similar functionality to Slack web client